 If you’re experiencing sticker shock from the price a good set of tires will cost you, SimpleTire offers financing which gives you up to a year to pay in full.
 However, this will cost you more in the long run as you will be borrowing the money at between 10 and 30 percent APR.
 As the company says in an example on their website, a $950 set of tires will actually cost you $1057 at the median APR if you take the whole year to pay them off.

 Unlike many other online tire sellers, SimpleTire does not have an automated assistant to help you choose your tires.
 But you can call an 800 number, or send them an email for assistance.
+You will always be talking to a person.

 The site does have a fairly robust collection of articles to educate you about tires, including buying guides.
 Just click the “learn” link at the top right hand area of the site to access quite a lot of information.

-Picking the correct size of tire for your vehicle is easier, however.
+Picking the correct tire size for your vehicle is easier, however.
 Simply enter the year, make, model, trim, and possibly a few other details and the site will show you only tires that will fit.
 If you already know the tire size your car uses, you can search for that directly.

 Tires are shipped via companies like FedEx and UPS.
 SimpleTire’s site says orders are processed 30 minutes after they’re placed.
 Shipping speeds will largely depend on the carrier’s schedule.
 The good news is that shipping is free.